Your Options for Keeping Nick Jr When You Ditch Your Cable

 The one downside: Sling TV does not offer Nickelodeon at all.
 (Sling TV review)

-DIRECTV STREAM goes big on everything: lots of channels, unlimited DVR as long as you sign-up online, and unlimited devices at a time.
-Unfortunately for your wallet, it also goes big on price: services start at $79.99/month.
-A 5-day free trial is now available for DIRECTV STREAM.
+DIRECTV goes big on everything: lots of channels, unlimited DVR as long as you sign-up online, and unlimited devices at a time.
+Unfortunately for your wallet, it also goes big on price: services start at $59.99/month.

 Hulu + Live TV